-Supplementary Liability Insurance (SLI) tops up third party insurance provided by your rental company to US$1m, meaning you can be reassured that you have sufficient insurance to cover you if you are involved in an 'at fault' accident.
-You should always ensure though that basic local third party insurance is included in your rental package even if this is at a low level.
+Supplementary Liability Insurance (SLI) tops up third party insurance provided by your rental company to US$1m.
+You can be reassured that you have enough insurance to cover you if you are involved in an 'at fault' accident.
+You should always make sure though that basic local third party insurance is included in your rental package even if this is at a low level.
 Some policies can also provide primary SLI cover but at a lower limit - usually US$250,000.

 Whilst in Western Europe you would normally expect to get this sort of level of cover automatically, when you hire a car in the areas listed above it can be a very different matter.
 In some states in the US, and islands in the Caribbean you can find your cover limited to a few thousand pounds.
 This could put you in a position of severe financial risk if you had a serious accident.

 Van Hire Excess Insurance protects you from being charged an excess should the van you are renting be damaged whilst in your care.
 Don't leave yourself with a bill of up to £1500 - buy van hire excess insurance for just a few pounds a day and protect yourself.
-All policies sold through our service include cover for damage to tyres, roof, underbody, and wheels, which are normally excluded from any policies sold by rental firms directly.
+All policies sold through our service include cover for damage to tyres, roof, underbody, and wheels.
+These areas are normally excluded from any policies sold by rental firms directly.
 Most policies will also cover the glass and mirrors too.

 This is a very popular product for anyone hiring a motorhome, campervan or RV.
 Policies are available for rentals anywhere in the world and cover the excess on your rented vehicle.
 As these can be huge - up to £5000 in some instances - excess insurance is considered by many to be an essential purchase when renting a motorhome.
-Also included on all policies is cover for tyres, underbody and roof, and most include cover for glass areas too - damage to any of these can leave you with a very large bill, but can be protected with a MoneyMaxim-sourced insurance policy
+Also included on all policies is cover for tyres, underbody and roof, and most include cover for glass areas too - damage to any of these can leave you with a very large bill, but can be protected with an insurance policy via MoneyMaxim